-There is noting like fresh live green to bring the beauty and aroma of Christmas inside!
+There is noting like fresh, live greens to bring the beauty and aroma of Christmas inside!

-This year I want a very organic, natural, woodland Christmas look.
+Fresh greens bring a very organic, natural, woodland look to Christmas decor.

 First you will need to crank up the Christmas music….